Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-Reflection.md

 If a transparent material has **Receive SSR Transparent** enabled, HDRP always uses the **Approximation** algorithm to calculate SSR, even you select **PBR Accumulation**.

 ### Ray-traced reflection

 Currently, ray tracing in HDRP does not support [decals](decal.md).
-This means that, when you use ray-traced reflection, decals do not appear in reflective surfaces.
+This means that when you use ray-traced reflection decals do not appear in reflective surfaces.